• Retractions: Updating from Complex Information

 • Identifying Wisdom (of the Crowd): A Regression Approach

-Journal of Political Economy: Microeconomics, Accepted
+Journal of Political Economy: Microeconomics, Forthcoming

 Blackwell experiments can be determined via a regression procedure.
 Priors solve an eigenvector equation derived from this procedure.